Villa Sunshine is a 3 bedroom villa with jacuzzi and sea view located in Kalkan Kordere area.

 Villa Sunrise is a 3 bedroom villa with jacuzzi and sea view located in Kalkan Kördere area.

-Villa Dodi is a conservative villa with 2 bedrooms and a jacuzzi for 4 people, located in Kalkan Çayköy.
+Villa Cecile is a 3-bedroom holiday villa with a private pool and a capacity of 6 people, located in the Kalkan Islamlar area.

-Villa Dodi Duo is a 2-bedroom, conservative villa with a jacuzzi for 4 people, located in Kalkan Çayköy location.
+Villa Merlot is a one-bedroom holiday villa with a private pool for 2 people, located in the İkizce area of Kalkan.

 Villa Bakra is our luxury villa with 2 bedrooms and 4 people Jacuzzi located in Patara, Kalkan.

-Villa Süpernova is our exclusive luxury rental villa with sea view, located in the Kalkan region, with a capacity of 5 bedrooms and a capacity of 10 people.
+Villa Kalkan 3 is our exclusive luxury rental villa with sea view, located in the Kalkan Kalamar region, with a capacity of 5 bedrooms and a capacity of 10 people.

 Kalkan Villa Rental Options